stassop/ReactNativeTodo/README.md

 });
 ```

 Notice that we mock the `onComplete()` callback with `jest.fn()`.
-That's because in this particular test we don't care what happens after the function has been called (we do that in other tests), we just want to make sure that it gets called as expected and with the right params.
+That's because in this particular test we don't care what happens after the function has been called (we do that in another test), we just want to make sure that it gets called as expected and with the right params.

 Todo also has a delete button, so we need to test if it calls the right callback: